-Total construction work done in Australia declined by 0.4 percent quarter-on-quarter in the three months to September 2019, following a downwardly revised 2.8 percent fall in the previous period and compared with market consensus of a 1 percent drop.
-It was the fifth consecutive decline in construction output and the weakest in the current downward trend, as activities dropped for residential (-3.1 percent), building (-0.5 percent) and engineering (-0.2 percent).
-In contrast, non-residential output grew by 4 percent.
-Through the year to the third quarter, construction output tumbled 7 percent.
+Total construction work done in Australia declined by 1.0 percent quarter-on-quarter in the three months to March 2020, following a downwardly revised 2.9 percent fall in the previous period and compared with market consensus of a 1.5 percent drop.
+Activities dropped for most categories: residential (-1.6 percent), engineering (-1.1 percent), and building (-1.0 percent).
+Meanwhile, the work done for non-residential was flat.
+Through the year to the first quarter, construction output tumbled 6.5 percent.

-Construction Output in Australia averaged 0.81 percent from 1986 until 2019, reaching an all time high of 17.90 percent in the third quarter of 2017 and a record low of -18.90 percent in the third quarter of 2000.
-This page provides the latest reported value for - Australia Construction Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Australian Bureau of Statistics
+Construction Output in Australia averaged 0.79 percent from 1986 until 2020, reaching an all time high of 17.30 percent in the third quarter of 2017 and a record low of -18.90 percent in the third quarter of 2000.
+This page provides the latest reported value for - Australia Construction Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Australia Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Australian Bureau of Statistics

-Construction Output in Australia is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Australia to stand at 0.20 in 12 months time.
-In the long-term, the Australia Construction Output is projected to trend around 0.20 percent in 2020, according to our econometric models.
+Construction Output in Australia is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Construction Output in Australia to stand at 0.40 in 12 months time.
+In the long-term, the Australia Construction Output is projected to trend around 0.50 percent in 2021 and 0.70 percent in 2022, according to our econometric models.